 The Watchman likes to live in his home and watch.
 He is very suspicious about the world around him.
 When he was a child, he witnessed two incidents.
-One was a car crash outside his window, across the street, the other he stumbled upon a dead body.
+One was a car crash outside his window, the other he stumbled upon a dead body while walking on the sidewalk.
 In both incidents, he had to talk to an adult, who wrote down reports.
 The Watchman was so inspired by such an act, that he was compelled to start reporting everything he saw.
 He created a mental home around himself.
-The memories of the events hidden in his shoulders.
+These memories are hidden away in his shoulders.
 Every day he writes down what he sees, thinking that it will be important to someone else in the future.
-However as the viewer looks upon his roof they see that what he has written is not helping and random fragments of events, that would not really be helpful to anyone besides himself.
-The Watchman is stuck in this loop as a statue, but you the viewer do not have to be.
+However as the viewer looks upon his roof, they notice that his notes are random fragments of events that would not really be helpful to anyone besides himself.
+The Watchman is stuck in this loop as a statue, but the viewer does not have to be.

 On September 19, 2019, the Art Commission of Deerfield held an open house at Deerfield Public Library to have all the selected works and artists give a talk and mingle with the public.
 During the event, I asked the attendees to write something that they noticed.
 Over the year, I left the post-it notes with a pen for people to write in their notices.

-Here are some of the responses from the night of the opening.
+Here are some of the responses from the Deerfield opening.